 Boats of Red Sea safaris typically takes off at 9:30am on first day and returns to marina around 7:00am on the last day.
 According to group's schedules and time constraints, these times are totally customizable.
 However, it should be noted that in all cases according to Egyptian maritime legislations and regulations, boat access to Egyptian marinas and jetties (departures and arrivals) is permitted from 6:00am to 6:00pm, or from sunrise to sunset, whichever more restrictive.

-On this website we tried to put together some information that give you, in a nutshell, a briefing about saltwater fishing in Egypt; particularly in the Red Sea and the Gulf of Suez.
-The gives briefings on what you get for your trip, what you need to have on your own when participating in a trip, trip schedules, and how to contact us.
-It also lists information on some popular fishing reels such as Shimano and Daiwa and popular GPSs such as Garmin and Magellan.
+On this website we tried to put together some information that give Red Sea anglers, in a nutshell, a briefing about saltwater fishing in Egypt; particularly in the Red Sea and the Gulf of Suez.
+This includes briefings on what you get for your trip, what you need to have on your own when participating in a trip, and how to contact us, and a list of fishing tackle shops.

 EgyptFishing.com also comprises a list of Red Sea fishing species together with pictures of common species from our charters and safaris in the Red Sea and the southern Gulf of Suez such as

 Groupers, Barracuda, Dorado (Mahi Mahi), Tuna and Bonito, Emperor, Giant Trevally and Jacks, and King Fish (Wahoo).